michiel-jfx/iceconverter/README.md

 Most conversion apps require an input and then convert your input either to euros or to krónas (or any currency).
 Just depending on the situation, I want to convert to Krónas and in some other cases to Euros, but not caring about what to call when doing so.
 So this app just accepts input and converts it to and from both.

 ## Versions
-The mobile app is build with the following versions:
+The mobile app is built with the following versions:

 | What                   | Version                                             | See                                                                 |
 |------------------------|-----------------------------------------------------|---------------------------------------------------------------------|